astral-sh/rye/README.md

 Note that `python` will by default just be your regular Python.
 To have it automatically pick up the right Python without manually activating the virtualenv, you can add `~/.rye/shims` to your `PATH` at higher preference than normal.
 If you operate outside of a rye managed project, the regular Python is picked up automatically.
+For the global tool installation you need to add the shims to the path.

 ## Decisions Made